ladder-cssa/ladder/README.md

 # Updates 更新 (English Only 只提供英文版)

+  1903.04   Jul-12, 2019 (Dexter)
+  * Effective for NeuralSimplycode.py, script.js, index.html, style.css, lang.csv
+  - [UI] Overall updates for a cleaner user interface.
+  - [Bug Fixed] [Web App Logic] Using GPU could not be switched back to using CPU in most of the scenarios.
+  - [Bug Fixed] [Web App Logic] Incorrect tensor shape calculation was made for cases with strides and keeping same dimensions on convolutional and deconvolutional layers.
+    <strong>Thank you for reporting bugs!</strong>
+  - Other miscelleneous updates.

   1903.03   Apr-08, 2019 (Dexter)
   * Effective for NeuralSimplycode.py, script.js, index.html, style.css, lang.csv
   - [Bug Fixed] [UI] Updates on some icons which may not be